roadwarriorslive/Pipulate/README.md

 you down, certain classes of robots should instead should instead be thought of as something you can't trick... not very well, and not for long.

-Somehow, I feel Google's going to grow smarter from a RankBrain perspective at a much faster rate than a human being grows smarter growing up.
+I feel that Google is on the verge of growing smarter from a RankBrain perspective at a much faster rate than a human being grows smarter growing up.
 We're all just given 100 years on this planet, and such.
 Google's part of the first generation of Machine Learning super-systems that's going to be given much, much longer than that, so long as it remains successful as a public company.
+We in the field don't have to really concern ourselves with THAT long-term (though, I certainly am as a father), but we should understand the compelling reason behind these steps along the way, as things like the Panda algorithm tweaks that we all fell in love with as the new Google Dance went away, to replace by "Phantom".
+Well, there are no phantoms.
+It's just better systems.

-It may never become SkyNet, but it will pass the Turning Test sometime soon.
-Batteries and miniaturization to make it something we all can have in our houses serving us is a much larger challenge.
+Google's AI stuff may never evolve into SkyNet, but it will pass the Turning Test sometime soon; you can be assured of that.
+Batteries and miniaturization to make it something we all can have in our houses serving us like Ex Machina housekepers is a much larger challenge.
 Though, we should kinda sorta be preparing for that too, with our Raspberry Pi's and autolocomitive telepresence projects (my own version coming soon).
+Baby-steps!
+Lucrative.
+Relevant.
+Fun.
+These are the attributes of my projects and my approach.

-Our projects should really be just that interesting, and coming to us naturally as we thing, and implemented naturally as we can express ourselves in our historically spoken and written languages that we learn for communicating to other human beings.
+Our projects should really be just that interesting, and coming to us naturally as we think, and implemented naturally as we can express ourselves in our historically spoken and written languages that we learn for communicating to other human beings.
 Human-to-machine languages should be no less interesting or expressive than English, and should be no less pleasurable and beautiful than